SAP-samples/btp-task-center-integration/s4hana-public-cloud-scenario/learn-about-sap-cloud-identity-services.md

 ## Global User ID

-SAP Task Center require a common unique identifier the **Global User ID** in your system landscape, for more details please have a look in the offical documentation on SAP Help to get a detailed overview and how you can implement the **Global User ID**:
+SAP Task Center requires a common unique identifier, the **Global User ID**, in your system landscape, for more details please have a look in the official documentation on the SAP Help Portal to get a detailed overview on how you can implement the **Global User ID**:

 [Global User ID in Integration Scenarios](https://help.sap.com/docs/SAP_CLOUD_IDENTITY/b95c3d5bab324a3a8409eee5267a5b75/a04611df60404a248a7a8089c85b9761.html)